 ...
 Back on the street, I felt like a stranger in my own city. “ Joris Weijdom, on Sensing Light.

 My interest in the non-visual qualities of light began with a desire to have the audience experience for themselves the sensory world created for a theatre piece.
+For me, empathy with another's story is not a mental experience, it is a felt experience.
 I came to this research as a light designer.
 I have always thought of my work as focused on creating a relationship between the audience and a performative work or environment.
 So it came as a profound shock when it dawned on me how little of the audience’s experience of light is included in theatre light design.
 The 'audience light' is separated from the light of the performance.
 In fact the light design only begins once the 'audience light' goes out.
 Light is designed for the performance; for the performers to feel and for the audience to watch.
 Whilst current theatre discourse speaks of the active role of the audience; that theatre occurs in the moment of reception by the audience, this equal, symbiotic relationship between the audience and the stage is contra-indicated in how we use light in theatre.
 Even despite the increasing use of non-traditional venues, the audience are generally excluded from the sensory space created for the performance, a world the audience can see but never feel.
 As Frederick John Kiesler wrote, “space is only space for the person who moves about in it, for the actor and not the spectator.”
 My ongoing research explores the use of light, space, sound and sensory stimulus to affect an audience’s perception and experience of performative works.
 I am interested in a re-balancing of the senses in theatre, to address the felt, as well as the seen.
 And to create a meeting place between the audience and a performative work through shared sensory space.

 The research aims to develop what I am calling sensory scenography; immersive spaces that tell their stories through compositions of sensory stimulus designed to provoke specific physiological and emotional states in the viewer.
 It continues to explore a methodology which poses fundamental questions as to the role of light and spatial design in performative spaces, with specific regard to the relationship created between a designed space and its inhabitants or between an audience and a performative work.
 I came to the idea of sensory scenography through light, but my research revealed that all sensory stimulus can have perceptual and physiological effects on the body.
 The work is powerful because it makes use of stimulus that often go unnoticed, despite the huge impact they have on our perception and state of being.
 But rather than drawing attention to the stimulus or turning it into a light and sound show, sensory scenography seeks to work on the border of conscious perception, and is exploring compositions of sensory stimulus to evoke specific states of being in the audience.
 The effects are not experienced as a direct response to an outside source, but are experienced as a state of being emerging from within the bodies of the audience.